jimmyankles/slack-to-pdf/README.md

 <p align="center">
   <img src="images/slack_to_pdf.png" />
 </p>
-# Slack To PDF Report
+# Slack To PDF Report - Jimmy's Add-On

-A Slack To PDF Report tool that allows you to easily view and share a report of your Slack team's interactions (instead of having to dive into hundreds of JSON files).
+My fork of thundergolfer's slack to pdf report.
+I'm going to work on making it look a lot nicer.

 ![Preview](images/mockup_slack_to_pdf_1.png)